ricebook-org/backend/README.md

 # Quick Start

-Clone the project to desired location
+Clone the project on your desired location

 ```bash
 yarn install